LimpStone/ImageClassification/README.md

 What do you need to run the server locally?

-1- Install node.js from their website https://nodejs.org/es (Repo made with v 18.16.0) \n
+1- Install node.js from their website https://nodejs.org/es (Repo made with v 18.16.0)

 2- Install all the server requirements

     npm init -y

     npm install express multer

     npm install ejs

     npm install python

     npm install path

     npm install mime-types

 3- Install the python libraries